-Performance outcomes Acceptable outcomes 2. the regional ecosystem in which the vegetation is Acceptable outcomes situated.
-AND AO145.2 Selective harvesting: retains all non-fodder species except where the damage is an unavoidable consequence of clearing the selected fodder tree; and when using a chainsaw in regional ecosystems listed in reference table 6 of this code, retains at least one fodder tree for every fodder tree cleared; and in least concern regional ecosystems listed in reference table 7 of this code, retains at least one fodder tree for each fodder tree cleared; and in of concern regional ecosystems listed in reference table 7 of this code, retains at least two fodder trees for each fodder tree cleared .
-AND AO145.3 Strip harvesting and block harvesting: where fodder harvesting has previously occurred in an area of a lot, only occurs if all of the following apply: AND AO145.4 Strip harvesting: does not result in any strip harvesting area exceeding 50 metres in width; and results in all strip retention areas:
+Performance outcomes Acceptable outcomes 2. the regional ecosystem in which the vegetation is 7666 ptaisie cuttomice situated.
+AND Situateu.
+AO145.2 Selective harvesting: retains all non-fodder species except where the damage is an unavoidable consequence of clearing the selected fodder tree; and when using a chainsaw in regional ecosystems listed in reference table 6 of this code, retains at least one fodder tree for every fodder tree cleared; and in least concern regional ecosystems listed in reference table 7 of this code, retains at least one fodder tree for each fodder tree cleared; and in of concern regional ecosystems listed in reference table 7 of this code, retains at least two fodder trees for each fodder tree cleared.
+AND AO145.3 Strip harvesting and block harvesting: where fodder harvesting has previously occurred in an area of a lot, only occurs if all of the following apply: the vegetation has not been cleared in the last 10 years; and the average height of the fodder trees is at least 70 per cent of the height of the tallest stands of fodder species in the regional ecosystem; and the fodder trees that were previously harvested have now attained an average height of at least 4 metres; and aligns clearing along the contour where practical; and does not occur in patches of regional ecosystems that are less than 10 hectares in area or less than 500 metres wide.
+AND AO145.4 Strip harvesting: 1. does not result in any strip harvesting area exceeding 50 metres in width; and 2. results in all strip retention areas: a. being preserved along the length of strip harvest areas to a width of at least 1.5 times that of the adjacent strip harvest area; and b. containing fodder species with an average height of at least four metres; and 3. does not result in clearing for machinery access between strip harvest areas exceeding 15 metres in width.

-Performance outcomes Acceptable outcomes AO145.5 Block harvesting: 1. does not result in any block harvest area exceeding one hectare; and 2. results in block retention areas: a. being preserved between block harvest areas in accordance with the widths specified in reference table 8 of this code; and b. containing fodder species with an average height of at least four metres; and 3. does not result in clearing for machinery access between block harvest areas exceeding 10 Cleared vegetation metres in width.
-PO146 Fodder harvesting is carried out in a way that results in the woody biomass of the cleared vegetation remaining where it is cleared.
-No acceptable outcome is prescribed.
-Conserving the fodder resource A OA 47 A Ologoina a de estado estado PO147 Fodder harvesting is carried out in a way that will conserve the fodder resource.
-AO147.1 Clearing does not occur: in an area that has been cleared in the previous 10-year period; and more than once in the same area of a lot; and in more than 50 per cent of the area of the regional ecosystem listed in reference table 6 and reference table 7 of this code on the lot; and in areas required to be retained under this code, a development approval or any accepted development vegetation clearing code.
-Duration of clearing, preventing land degradation, and i regional ecosystems · · · · · · · · · · · · · · · · · · · PO148 Clearing occurs only during a period that: 1. will not contribute to land degradation; and 2. ensures the ongoing maintenance of ecological processes and biodiversity; and 3. maintains the regional ecosystem.
+Performance outcomes Acceptable outcomes AO145.5 Block harvesting: 1. does not result in any block harvest area exceeding one hectare; and 2. results in block retention areas: a. being preserved between block harvest areas in accordance with the widths specified in reference table 8 of this code; and b. containing fodder species with an average height of at least four metres; and 3. does not result in clearing for machinery access between block harvest areas exceeding 10 metres in width.
+Cleared vegetation PO146 Fodder harvesting is carried out in a way that results in the woody biomass of the cleared vegetation remaining where it is cleared.
+Conserving the fodder resource PO147 Fodder harvesting is carried out in a way that will conserve the fodder resource.
+AO147.1 Clearing does not occur: 1. in an area that has been cleared in the previous 10-year period; and 2. more than once in the same area of a lot; and 3. in more than 50 per cent of the area of the regional ecosystem listed in reference table 6 and reference table 7 of this code on the lot; and 4. in areas required to be retained under this code, a development approval or any accepted Duration of clearing, preventing land degradation, and r development vegetation clearing code. naintaining biodiversity, ecological processes and regional ecosystems PO148 Clearing occurs only during a period that: will not contribute to land degradation; and ensures the ongoing maintenance of ecological processes and biodiversity; and maintains the regional ecosystem.
 No acceptable outcome is prescribed.